 Laser marking (or laser coding) permanently changes the surface of the material (or substrate) being marked e.g. when laser coding on painted card, the top layers of paint are removed revealing the contrasting bare card underneath.

-A concentrated beam of light is deflected by mirrors through a lens to form characters by removing material or coating from the product or packaging.
+A concentrated beam of light is deflected by mirrors through a lens (or system of lenses) to form characters by removing material or coating from the product or packaging.

-Accuracy is guaranteed, giving you 24/7 operation without the need for users to manually intervene.
+Accuracy is guaranteed, giving you consistent and sharp marking of text, numbers, codes or graphics, and 24/7 operation without the need for users to manually intervene.

-With no consumables and no regular servicing requirements, laser is a clean and cost-efficient marking solution for manufacturing and production lines.
-For more information on Linx laser markers and a range of applications, browse our catalog of laser marking machines:
+Formerly branded Xymark, Linx laser coders require no consumables and have no regular servicing requirements.
+Laser is a clean and cost-efficient marking solution for manufacturing and production lines.
+For more information on Linx laser markers and a range of laser applications, browse our catalog:

 Industrial Laser Uses